Updating TalosII's firmware ? GNUcode.org

 Now I was able to ssh root@talosIPAddress, which makes updating the firmware straightforward.

 We then were able to log in to the BMC via https://BMCIpAddress.
-That was pretty cool:
+That was pretty cool.
+This should mean that we are able to update the firmware via the web interface? tl;dr that didn't work.

 img